toptal/chewy/README.md

 ### Elasticsearch

 Chewy 5 is compatible with Elasticsearch 5.

+Chewy 6 is compatible with Elasticsearch 6.
+See [Migration guide](migration_guide.md).

-Future versions of Chewy will support Elasticsearch 6 and Elasticsearch 7.
+Future versions of Chewy will support Elasticsearch 7.

 ## Usage